 The capital, Panama City, embodies all the attributes of a great metropolis.
-Just by looking along the skyline of modern architecture and skyscrapers, its historic center and headquarters of major conventions and meetings, travelers have come to know this vibrant city that welcomes them.
+By simply looking at the skyline filled with modern architecture and skyscrapers, by strolling within its historic center and by participating in conventions and meetings, travelers rapidly sense that Panama is a vibrant city.

-Panama City has much to offer and caters to the many different tastes of locals and visitors.
-During the week of April 11 to 17, 2013, the city will be hosting the highly anticipated International Film Festival of Panama.
+Panama City has much to offer and caters to the many different preferences of locals and visitors.
+During the week of April 3rd to 9th of 2014, the city will host the highly anticipated International Film Festival of Panama.

-Historically, this city has been an important venue for conventions and events.
+Historically, Panama City has been an important venue for conventions and events.
 In Panama, the night is full of action and excitement.
-Restaurants, theaters, clubs, casinos, discos and pubs brighten up the city nights, offering visitors an opportunity to relax, enjoy good wining and dining, and all types of events: sports, music, dance, theater plays, gambling… you name it!
-Panama City has a lot to offer, no matter what your taste or budget is!
+Restaurants, theaters, clubs, casinos, discos and pubs brighten up the city nights, offering visitors an opportunity to relax, enjoy good wining and dining, and all types of events: sports, music, dance and theater.

 Panama’s privileged geographical location was paramount in the construction of the Interoceanic Canal, a monumental feat of engineering that has operated continuously since 1914.

 The hustle and bustle of city life gives way to the quiet streets of small towns where time slows down amidst leisurely strolls and conversations.
 There are beaches and mountains, cooler temperatures and paradisiacal landscapes.
-Sites like the highlands of Chiriqui on the slopes of the Baru volcano; Santa Fe on the Veraguas Mountains, or Campana, near the capital city, offer visitors a beautiful scenery.
+Sites include the highlands of Chiriqui on the slopes of the Baru volcano; Santa Fe on the Veraguas Mountains, or Campana, near the capital city, all with beautiful sceneries.
 Sunny and cool in daytime and temperate by night, the countryside of Panama is the perfect setting for a restful stay.